CookingFrench Cooking Basics: How to Get Started Making French Meals

 • Herbs: Thyme, basil, bay leaves, rosemary, and parsley are commonly used herbs in French cooking.

-These ingredients form the foundation for many of the best French recipes and are used in a variety of combinations to create rich, flavorful plates.
+These ingredients form the foundation for many of the best French recipes and are used to create rich, flavorful plates.

 Cooking Prep and Setup